shawnbrown/datatest/docs/how-to/outliers.rst

-In some cases, these extreme values are legitimate and you will want to increase the *multiplier* or explicitly allow them (see :ref:`allowance-docs`).
+In some cases, these extreme values are legitimate and you will want to increase the *multiplier* or explicitly allow them (see :ref:`acceptance-docs`).
 In other cases, you may determine that your data contains values from two separate distributions and the test itself needs to be restructured.
 Or you could discover that the values represent data processing errors or other special cases